Thermodynamic-RAM Technology Stack: The Thermodynamic-RAM Technology Stack

 Thermodynamic-RAM is designed to plug into existing computing architectures easily.
 The envisioned hardware format is congruent with standard RAM chips and RAM modules and would plug into a motherboard in a variety of different ways.
 In general there are two main categories of integration.
 First, kT-RAM can be tightly coupled with the CPU, on the CPU die itself or connected via the north bridge.
 In this case, the instruction set of the CPU would have to be modified to accommodate the new capabilities of kT-RAM.
 Secondly, kT-RAM is loosely coupled as a peripheral device either via the PCI bus, the LPC bus, or via cables or ports to the south bridge.
 In these cases, no modification to the CPU's instruction set would be necessary, as the interfacing would be implemented over the generic plug-in points over the south bus.
 As in the case with other peripheral devices, a device driver would need to be developed.
 Additional integration configurations are also possible.

 Given the envisioned hardware integration, kT-RAM simply becomes an additional resource that software developers have access to via an API.
-In the meantime, kT-RAM is implemented as an emulator running on von Neumann architecture, but the API will remain the same.
+In the meantime, kT-RAM is implemented as an emulator running on von Neumann architecture (for more machine learning benchmarks see \cite{nugent2014ahah}), but the API will remain the same.
 Later, when the new NPU is available, it will replace the emulator, and existing programs will not need to be rewritten to benefit from the accelerated capabilities offered by the hardware.
 In any case, kT-RAM operates asynchronously.
-As new spike streams arrive, the driver in control of kT-RAM is responsible for activating the correct synapses and providing the AHaH controller with an instruction pair for each AHaH Node.
+As new spike streams arrive, the driver in control of kT-RAM is responsible for activating the correct synapses and providing the AHaH controller with an instruction pair for each AHaH node.
 The returned activation value can then be passed back to the program and used as needed.

 Emulators allow developers to commence application development while remaining competitive with competing machine learning approaches.
 In other words, we can build a market for kT-RAM across all existing computing platforms while we simultaneously build the next generation of kT-RAM hardware. kT-RAM software emulators for both memristive circuit validation and near-term application development on digital computers have already been developed and deployed commercially on real-world client problems.
-Our current digital kT-Core emulators have proven to be extremely efficient running on commodity hardware, matching and in many cases exceeding existing methods in benchmarks of solution performance, energy and memory efficiency.
+Our current digital kT-Core emulators seem to be extremely efficient running on commodity hardware compared to existing methods in performance, energy and memory efficiency, and a thorough comparison is planned for the near future.
 Thermodynamic-RAM is not a `ten year technology' nor is it `bleeding edge'.
 Rather, it is already solving real-world machine learning problems on existing digital platforms.